bouldev/PhoenixBuilder/doc/bdump/bdump.md

 ## Signing

 *PhoenixBuilder* 0.3.5 implemented a bdump file signing system in order to identify the file's **real** publisher.
-Though using the PGP to sign is a good and secure way, we've chosen a signing method that highly depends on our authentication server since it's meaningless to implement the PGP signing just for an online program that can connect to the server anytime.

 Note that a signature isn't required for a `bdx` file unless the user sets a `-S`(strict) flag.
 If you implemented the signing process, you should make sure that it works correctly since a `bdx` file with an incorrect signature won't be able to be processed by *PhoenixBuilder*.